MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 - If the policy returns `true`, the code continues executing

 Notice we check authorization in both methods.
 Even though `edit` checks permissions, someone could bypass the form and send a PUT request directly to the `update` route.
 Always verify permissions before performing sensitive actions.

+You'll also notice `session.flash('success', 'Post updated successfully')` in the `update` method.
+[Flash messages](../../../guides/basics/session.md#flash-messages) are temporary messages stored in the session that are available on the next request and then automatically removed.
+This is perfect for showing success or error messages after form submissions.
+The message will be displayed on the page the user is redirected to.

 :::